(636) 390-4422

 Dina has been in private practice in Franklin County since 1991.
 Dina has her undergraduate degree from University of Missouri-Columbia in Child and Family Development and her Masters of Social Work from University of Kansas in 1987.
-She has extensive training and experience with sexual abuse, trauma resolution therapy, and Cognitive Behavioral Therapy.
+She has extensive training and experience with sexual abuse, trauma resolution therapy, Integrated Treatment for complex Trauma and Cognitive Behavioral Therapy.
 Dina also has over 30 years experience in play therapy as well as providing therapy to adolescence through adulthood.
 Dina also enjoys helping children and families make a successful transition through divorce/custody, crisis situations, anxiety, parenting, peer and education issues.
 Dina also has extensive training in working with children that exhibit attachment issues and challenging behaviors.
 She has experience helping clients with depression, anxiety, bipolar, oppositional behaviors, post traumatic stress, ADD/ADHD, relationships issues, stress management, self-esteem building, and adjustment issues.
 Dina uses a client centered, solution focused approach to therapy.

 Dina has been very active advocating for child abuse victims.
 She has worked at the Children's Advocacy Center as a forensic interviewer and mental health coordinator.
 Dina is also on the faculty for Finding Words/Child First Missouri for over twelve years.
 This is an intensive 40 hour training teaching professionals about child sexual abuse investigations, interviewing, and prosecution.
 Dina also consults with prosecuting attorneys as well as serving as an expert witness in child abuse cases.
 Dina was a founding member of Franklin County CASA and currently serves as an ambassador for the program.
 Dina also currently serves on the board for the Children's Advocacy Center of East Central Missouri and received the Child Advocate of the year award in 2010.